jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-By default, Spring Boot for VMware GemFire (SBDG) applies reasonable and sensible defaults when configuring VMware GemFire as the provider in Spring Session.
+By default, [spring-boot-gemfire-name] applies reasonable and sensible defaults when configuring [vmware-gemfire-name] as the provider in Spring Session.

-For instance, by default, SBDG sets the session expiration timeout to 30 minutes.
-It also uses a `ClientRegionShortcut.PROXY` as the data management policy for the VMware GemFire client Region that managing the (HTTP) session state when the Spring Boot application is using a `ClientCache`, which it does by [default](#geode-clientcache-applications).
+For instance, by default, [spring-boot-gemfire-name] sets the session expiration timeout to 30 minutes.
+It also uses a `ClientRegionShortcut.PROXY` as the data management policy for the [vmware-gemfire-name] client Region that managing the (HTTP) session state when the Spring Boot application is using a `ClientCache`, which it does by [default](#geode-clientcache-applications).